WhythiskolaveriD/smart-europa-ce144/content/pages/index.md

   - type: features_section
     features:
       - title: Our Approach
-        subtitle: >-
-          It doesn't matter how beautiful your theory is, it doesn't matter how smart you are.
-If it doesn't agree with experiment, it's wrong.
-          -Richard P. Feynman
         content: >
           Clever signal processing has been historically proven to provide novel insights.
 Looking at the same data, but from a different perspective